UWMRO/f1-tcs/README.md

 - Controls the mount/dome hardware in a way that is specific to the mount itself.
 - Exposes a standardised interface to the hardware that can be used by any client that uses the ASCOM standard.

+Notwithstanding the promises in the ASCOM page, ASCOM effectively can only work on Windows 10+ (Linux/maxOS may be possible with virtualisation, for example using [Mono](https://www.mono-project.com)).

 ### Running the ASCOM server with the F1 controller

-The F1 controller seems to only provide a driver for Windows (maybe 10, but certainly works with 11) although ASCOM is not itself platform dependent.
+The F1 controller provides a driver for Windows (maybe 10, but certainly works with 11).
 Here is how to get it to work on a fresh install of Windows 11:

 1. Install ASCOM Alpaca from [here](https://ascom-standards.org/Downloads/Index.htm).
 2. Install the SiTech software from the link above.
 This will install .NET if it is not present in the system.